khaldoun-xyz/standard/README.md

 Don't skip over parts of the document because you think you know all of this.
 Overconfidence is not appreciated here.

+## our plan with Khaldoun

+Khaldoun's core purpose is to create fulfilling jobs.

+Please read our multi-stage plan carefully and let us know right away if you think we lose sight of it:
+<a href="https://github.com/khaldoun-xyz/plan/blob/master/README.md" target="_blank">Our plan with Khaldoun</a>.

 ## soft skills

 We offered you to join Khaldoun because you embody most of the things described below.